 Then, there’s the e-commerce functionality.
 While Zyro allows you to set up an online store, it lacks the depth and versatility of WordPress with WooCommerce.
 If you plan to scale your business in the future, you might end up hitting a brick wall with Zyro.

 You should also keep an eye on pricing.
-Zyro’s plans seem affordable at first glance.
+ZZyro’s plans seem affordable at first glance.
 However, hidden features might push you to upgrade to higher-tier plans, which could strain your budget.
 The allure of low prices can blur the lines a bit, so you have to pay attention to what you need.

 Lastly, migration can be a hassle if you ever decide to switch platforms.
-Zyro doesn’t make that process smooth.
+ZyZyro doesn’t take that process smoothly.
 You don’t want to be stuck redoing all your hard work just because you want to try something else.

 Zyro is a decent option if you’re starting small, but its limitations can frustrate you if you aim for more.